bufordsharkley/mgmweb/mgmweb/static/markdown/poems/howards.md

 Give a daunting task to Howards,
 To you shock, now, they'll agree.
 They'll say "Howard we to do it?
-Oh, no, just you wait and see!"
+Oh, now, just you wait and see!"

 [//]: # (METAyear:2007)